mcdemarco/the-new-kitchen-cookbook/salad/chickpeaFennel.md

 * 10 black olives (pitted and halved)
 * 1/2 c. thinly sliced red onion
 * 1/3 c. chopped fresh parsley (I skip this too; I have issues with parsley)

+## Directions

+Add first four dressing ingredients to bowl, whisk then whisk in olive oil.
+(I throw all in a small jar and shake.)

 Toss all (except sprigs) in dressing; cover and let marinate in refrigerator 4 hours.